BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_1_Sending_a_Transaction_to_a_Multisig.md

 ```
 The `pubkey` address (`0367c4f666f18279009c941e57fab3e42653c6553e5ca092c104d1db279e328a28`) is what's required.

-This process needs to be undertaken for _every_ address from a machine other than the one where the multisig is to be created.
+This process needs to be undertaken for _every_ address from a machine other than the one where the multisig is being buil.
 Obviously, if some third-party is creating the address, then the full publickey will need to be sent for _every_ address.

 ### Create the Address